 When it comes to electricians, it can feel as though you have too many options to choose from.
 Just ask for recommendations on Facebook and you’ll probably be inundated with suggestions, and likely end up with a shortlist of dozens of companies and sole traders to work with.
-The problem is, how do you narrow down all these highly recommended tradesmen, and pick just one to work on your project with you?
+The problem is, how do you narrow down all these highly recommended tradesmen, choosing an electrician?
 While the end decision is up to you, we have a few tips to help you choose.

 Value For Money

-When you’re looking for any sort of tradesperson, the rule of thumb is to get three quotes, all from different suppliers, so that you can see if you are being overcharged, if your budget is a bit wrong and what the average going rate is.
+When you’re looking for any sort of tradesperson, get three quotes, all from different suppliers.
+This is so that you can see if you are being overcharged, if your budget is wrong and what the average going rate is.
 This means you will need to chat to at least three companies about the project and let them know the kind of job that needs to be done, any materials or fittings you would like to use, and the timescales you want to work to.
 If you give the same information to each one, it’s easier to compare the quotes and understand exactly what you’re getting, and choose the option you believe will deliver the best quality at the best value for money.

 A good tradesmen will be happy to give you not only excellent service, but a guarantee on their work.
 This is generally a good sign, as you don’t want to choose someone who might deny correcting a mistake they made, or someone who will refuse to fix a problem that occurs a week or a month later.
-So check what kind of guarantee they offer on their work, and what their policy is on correcting any follow-up issues that might occur.
+So check what guarantee they offer on their work, and what their policy is on correcting any issues.

 Every electrician is going to say they are the best in the business, which can leave you scratching your head over which one is genuinely the best choice.
 The way around that?
 Ask people who aren’t the electrician.
-Talk to people in your network, your local community or on Facebook and ask for feedback on your top contender’s work, or for peoples recommendations on an electrician.
+Talk to people in your network, your local community or on Facebook and ask for feedback on your top contender’s work.
+Consider asking for people’s recommendations on an electrician.
 This gives you a good idea of whose work has inspired happy customers, and whose work falls a bit flat.